Inside the candidate bootcamp where the future is indeed female

 “What would prevent a person from voting for you?” asks my instructor.
 “Write it down, because we’re going to get to it later.”

 I’m at Emerge America Bootcamp for first-time female Democratic candidates.
 I’m surrounded by 25 women as a medley of instructors teach them how to run a campaign, fundraise, talk to the media, and reply to difficult questions from potential constituents.
-Situated at the Ms. magazine headquarters in Beverly Hills, it looks like a private school classroom—brick walls, muted carpets, colored markers, and all.
+Situated at the Feminist Majority Foundation in Beverly Hills, it looks like a private school classroom—brick walls, muted carpets, colored markers, and all.

 All around the room hang drawings by the group of what inspired them to be here.
 The images range from exuberant (stick figures waving American flags or standing on Capitol Hill) to the tragic (crying beside caskets or fleeing burning homes).
 They are like modern-day cave drawings.